zelofi/NormcoreVR/README.md

 # NormcoreVR
-A set of tools for beginner Normcore users to use!
+A set of tools for Normcore users to use for VR!
 Featuring names, cosmetics, and easy modification!

 # Use of this